TheCodingDojo/student_md_docs/web_fund/algos/basic_algos.md

 10. Function: Given an array and an integer, return a count of how many integers are less than the Function: given integer
 11. Function: Given a start integer and a stop integer, print integers from the start (inclusive) to the stop (exclusive)
 12. Function: Given an array, shift each item to the right 1 index, replace the first item with 0

+## More Basic Algos (Functions)

+1. **combineStrings**: Given 3 strings, concatenate then return the strings in this order: 3rd string, 1st string, 2nd string
+2. **distanceDriveable**: Calculate and return total miles that can be driven before running out of gas, what info do you need to answer this?
+3. **combineSmallerStringFirst**: Given 2 strings, concatenate them together with the smaller string in the front and the longer string in the back and return the result
+    - If the strings are the same length, concatenate the first string at the beginning.
+4. **stringRepeat**: Given a string and an integer (n), return one string that is the given string repeated n times
+5. **loopAndMultiply**: Given 3 numbers, n1, n2, n3 - return the sum of n2 times n3 after n1 iterations